valueflows/valueflows/docs/introduction/core.md

 ###### Output

-* vf:create - new resource created in that process
+* vf:produce - new resource created in that process
 * vf:improve - in processes like repair or maintentance, same resource will appear in input with *vf:accept* verb
 * vf:unload -  transported resource leaves the process